magicaks/fabrikate-defs/README.md

 ## Steps

-Edit users.yaml to specify list of users and groups which have access to cluster.
+Edit [users.yaml](users.yaml) to specify list of users and groups which have access to cluster.
 Since MagicAKS is an RBAC enabled cluster, users and groups are specified in Azure Active Directory(AAD).
-You can get the id's for users and groups from AAD in Azure Portal.
+You can get the object id's for users and groups from AAD in Azure Portal.

+> **IMPORTANT:** The user and group object id's must be from the AAD tenant that governs RBAC access to the cluster.
+If you are federating users or are using a [personal AAD](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant), users will have different object id's in each AAD tenant.

+> **NOTE:** To get the user object id for the signed in user run this command ```az ad user show --id myuser@contoso.com --query objectId --out tsv``` and group object id this command ```az ad group show --group yourgroupname --query objectId --out tsv```.

 [Create](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) a repository secret named ACCESS_TOKEN which holds github [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with repo permissions.